sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/4 - Return (AHITxUT Short)/4-UTReunion.md

 Then he was enveloped in blue magic, a force crashing him roughly to the ground.
 He struggled to free himself, a few feet from the two. "nnngh, let me go bro! they'll hurt you!"

 "...
 I'M NOT HOLDING YOU DOWN, SANS."
-Papyrus' expression was now one of shock, as he held Frisk close to himself.
+Papyrus' expression was now one of shock mixed with disbelief, as he held Frisk close to himself.

 "then-"